Sign up for the mailing list for the latest on our artistic doings!

 A second Knight Arts Challenge grant in 2014 launched “Cross Pollination,” an interdisciplinary residency program that in its first two years hosted 15 trios of artists in fascinating and innovative explorations of where diversity in form and content can intersect.
 For example, during the final residency, the artists took a 103-mile pilgrimage around the border of Philadelphia to explore interests in life at the margins and embodied understanding.
 The walk was followed with two sold-out presentations at the Philadelphia History Museum, an article on the front page of the Inquirer, and ongoing interest from other organizations.

-Since then, Swim Pony has dove deep into explorations of hybridizing theater with gaming to create new forms of live experience that combine the best of what both have to offer.
-They hosted a summer research workshop “Play/Play” which engaged other artists in these questions, and partnered with Drexel’s Entrepreneurial Game Studio for War of the Worlds: Philadelphia, a large-scale experiment into the possibilities of using mobile-gaming and live performance to build real-world story.
-This interest also inspired 2017’s premiere of The End, a month-long text-message based game leading participants on individualized explorations of their own mortality.
+Since then, Swim Pony has focused on explorations hybridizing theater with game design to create new forms of interactive performance.
+They partnered with Drexel University’s Entrepreneurial Game Studio for War of the Worlds: Philadelphia, a large-scale experiment into the possibilities of using mobile-gaming and live performance to build real-world story.
+This interest also inspired 2017’s premiere of The End, a month-long text-message game leading participants on individualized explorations of their own mortality.
 Testimonials from participants were effusive, with one person writing, “The End should be required for all human beings.”

 Adrienne also helms Awesome Lady Squad, an advocacy group working towards gender parity in the arts, and a blog that opens up the ways art intertwines with life and the inspirations and origins of the company’s creative process.
 She is a member of the Network of Ensemble Theaters and the American Society of Theatre Research, where she shares the company’s research on game/theater crossovers.